Home - HomeschoolMath.net

 32 −

-Multiplication is repeated addition, and it is like jumps on the number line.
+Multiplication is like jumps on the number line.

 5 × 4 = 20.
 Five jumps of 4 gets you to 20.

-Division is repeated subtraction.
-You make jumps of four backwards from 20 till you hit 0:
+Division is like making jumps of four backwards from 20 till you get to 0:

 20 ÷ 4 = 5.
 20 − 4 − 4 − 4 − 4 − 4 = 0